How to Create the Perfect Email Sequence (with templates!)

 Start with a plan before you start sending.
 Be sure to have a full picture of what the series will look like and make sure it makes sense before sending anything.

-These templates will be on the more formal side as they’re more B2B focused, but feel free to edit based on your company’s policies, brand, and your personal touches.
+These templates will be on the more formal side as they’re more B2B focused, but feel free to edit based on your company’s policies, brand, and personal touches.

 Onboarding and welcome sequence 🤝